milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 To help advertisers measure performance

-Google may also use location information for analytics and measurement to understand how Google services are used. ​For example, if you have chosen to turn on Location History, Google uses this data to help advertisers estimate if people are likely visiting their stores because of online ads.
+Google may also use location information for analytics and measurement to understand how Google services are used. ​For example: Depending on your Timeline settings, Google may use location data from Timeline to help advertisers estimate how often ads drive visits to their stores.
 Only anonymous estimates, not personal information, are shared with advertisers.
-To do this, Google connects your online activity data, such as ad clicks, with Location History data related to advertisers’ stores.
-Your Location History is not shared with advertisers.
+To do this, Google connects your Web & App Activity data, such as ad clicks, with Timeline data related to advertisers’ stores.
+Your Timeline data is not shared with advertisers.

 To improve Google’s products and services